FuelLabs/sway-rfcs/rfcs/0017-tooling-monorepo.md

 ---
 ## Prior Art
 - **Rust:** separates `rustc` and `cargo` lifecycles.
-- **Tokio:** demonstrates multi-crate monorepos with per-crate semantic versioning.
+- **Tokio:** ~5 crates with independent versioning (tokio-util not locked to core tokio), monthly releases plus LTS tracks.
+- **gitoxide:** ~40 crates with complex interdependencies, uses cargo-smart-release.
+- **AWS SDK for Rust:** 300+ service crates with custom split-release automation.
 - **Fuel precedent:** `forc-wallet` already lives outside Sway successfully.
 - **Fuelup:** already installs multi-source components cohesively.

 ---
 ## Unresolved Questions
-How does this affect documentation?
+- How does this affect documentation?
 If we move tooling docs over to the new monorepo then upstream documentation tools will need to be reconfigured to pull from this new source.
+- Which multi-crate release workflow should we adopt?
+Need to evaluate trade-offs between fully automated (CI-driven PRs) versus manual (developer-initiated) approaches, factoring in team size, release frequency, and coordination overhead.